Global Policy on Protected Disclosure (Whistleblowing)

 Malpractice and business misconduct are harmful to business and society.

 It is our policy and conviction to ensure that we do business according to the highest standards and that our practices comply with all applicable laws, in any country we operate in through directly related companies or third parties

-ASICS Group encourages an open communication to its Officers, Employees and Business Partners.
+ASICS Group encourages an open communication to its Officers, Employees, Retired Employees etc, Business Partners.
 Effective and honest communication is essential in order that malpractice is to be effectively dealt with.

 Article 2.
 Definition

 (1) “Whistleblower(s)” means someone who discloses malpractice or business misconduct to people or authorities that have the power to or are perceived to be willing to take corrective action.
 Under this Policy, ASICS Group’ Officers, Employees and Business Partners can be Whistleblowers.

 (2) “Reportable Conduct” means conduct that is illegal, unacceptable or undesirable, or concealment of such conduct.

 (3) “Business Partners” means ASICS Group’ suppliers, (sub)contractors, intermediaries, commercial agents, consultants and other service providers.

 (4) “Officer(s)” means a member or members of the board, auditors and/or executive officers of ASICS Group.

 (5) “Employee(s)” means a worker or workers engaged in the operations of ASICS Group, including advisors, senior advisors and dispatched Employees of ASICS Group.